aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 controlled directly and can be configured as DC or PWM using pwm[1-4]_mode.
 Note that Aquaero 5 can set PWM mode only for the fourth fan.

+Additionally, Aquaero devices also expose twenty temperature sensors and twelve flow sensors from devices connected via Aquabus.
+The assigned sensor number is predetermined by the Aquabus address of the device.

 For the D5 Next pump, available sensors are pump and fan speed, power, voltage and current, as well as coolant temperature.
 Also available through debugfs are the serial number, firmware version and power-on count.
 Attaching a fan to it is